Taxpayers warned over HMRC charging £3.5 billion too much26

 To read the full article by Simon Moore of Moore News, please visit ITContracting.com, where this article was originally published.

-An unpicking of whether ‘DIY Company Closure’ still does the business, or is just comic misadventure, featuring rescue experts and The Insolvency Service.
+An unpicking of whether ‘DIY Company Closure’ still does the business, or is just comic misadventure.

 Based on guidance it handed this week to Moore News, the government agency’s all but admission is desperately needed in the current climate.